yqx7150/WACM/README.md

 Wavelet Transform-assisted Adaptive Generative Modeling for Colorization

-**Authors**: Jin Li, Wanyun Li, ZichenXu, Yuhao Wang and Qiegen Liu
+**Authors**: Jin Li, Wanyun Li, ZichenXu, Yuhao Wang and Qiegen Liu*

+IEEE Transactions on Medical Imaging, https://ieeexplore.ieee.org/abstract/document/9435335

 Date : 7/2021
 The code and the algorithm are for non-commercial use only.